 Treatment of invasive cancer often involves a team of specialists.
 This could include your primary healthcare provider, a gynecologist, and an oncologist (cancer specialist).
 You will all work together to develop the best treatment plan for you.

 Cervical cancer is treatable, especially when detected early.
 Precancerous cells can be removed before they develop into cancer.
 Early treatment often does not affect your ability to have children.
 Treatment of more advanced cancers could require removal of the uterus or other reproductive organs.
 Some women have their eggs frozen for future use before undergoing this kind of surgery.

 Cancer treatments can be stressful.
 Treatments can have different side effects on your body.
 Take good care of yourself.
 Eat a healthy diet, get plenty of sleep, and try to keep your energy up by staying mildly active.

 Even after your cancer goes into remission, you are at higher risk of cancer returning to your body.
 You will need to get regular follow-up care and check-ups for years after your treatment.

 FOR MORE INFORMATION

 Screening Guidelines – Nova Scotia

-Health PEI – Pap Screening and Cervical Cancer Prevention
+Health PEI – HPV Screening and Cervical Cancer Prevention